 The Farm Monitor tells the story of Georgia agriculture.
 Georgia’s climate, fertile soil, and abundant water create tremendous opportunities for farmers.
 Virtually any crop or animal can be grown successfully somewhere within the state.
 Georgia is known for its sweet peaches, peanuts, signature Vidalia onions, pecans, poultry, cattle and blueberries.

-The Georgia Farm Monitor has a long history, dating back to 1966, and is produced by the state’s largest general farm organization – the Georgia Farm Bureau.
+The Farm Monitor has a long history, dating back to 1966, and is produced by the state’s largest general farm organization – the Georgia Farm Bureau.

 Georgia TV Monitor

 - The Farm Monitor begins as a joint production between Georgia Farm Bureau and WMAZ-TV in Macon.
 Its purpose is to provide farmers in central and south Georgia with the news and information they need for their operations.
 At that time, it is called the Georgia TV Monitor and is hosted by John Johnson.